Case management

 All Cases can contain any entities and relationships you need to represent the Intelligence context related to the situation.
 At the beginning of your case, you may find yourself with only some Observables sighted in a system.
 At the end, you may have Indicators, Threat Actor, impacted systems, attack patterns.
 All representing your findings, ready to be presented and exported as graph, pdf report, timeline, etc.

-Some Cases may need some collaborative work and specific Tasks to be performed by people that have the skillset for.
-OpenCTI allows you to associate Tasks in your Cases and assign them to users in the platform.
+in your Cases and assign them to users in the platform.
 As some type of situation may need the same tasks to be done, it is also possible to pre-define lists of tasks to be applied on your case.
 You can define these lists by accessing the Settings/Taxonomies/Case templates panel.
 Then you just need to add it from the overview of your desire Case.

 Tip: A user can have a custom dashboard showing him all the tasks that have been assigned to him.

-As with other objects in OpenCTI, you can also leverage the Notes to add some investigation and analysis related comments, helping you shaping up the content of your case with unstructured data and trace all the work that have been done.
+to add some investigation and analysis related comments, helping you shaping up the content of your case with unstructured data and trace all the work that have been done.

-You can also use Opinions to collect how the Case has been handled, helping you to build Lessons Learned.
+to collect how the Case has been handled, helping you to build Lessons Learned.

-To trace the evolution of your Case and define specific resolution worflows, you can use the Status (that can be define in Settings/Taxonomies/Status templates).
+To trace the evolution of your Case and define specific resolution worflows, you can use the Status

-At the end of your Case, you will certainly want to report on what have been done.
+At the end of your Case, you will certainly want to report on what has been done.
 OpenCTI allows you to export the content of the Case in a simple but customizable PDF (currently in refactor).
-But of course, your company have its own documents' templates, right?
+But of course, your company has its own documents' templates, right?
 With OpenCTI, you will be able to include some nice graphics in it.
 For example, a Matrix view of the attacker attack pattern or even a graph display of how things are connected.

 Also, we are currently working a more meaningfull Timeline view that will be possible to export too.